-Competitor analysis — Seeing what your competitors are doing and saying on social media should be an important part of your organization’s overall social listening management strategy.
+Competitor analysis — Seeing what your competitors are saying on social media sites should be part of your organization’s social listening management strategy.
 Social listening can easily enable you to check out their campaigns and see what their customers like or dislike about them.
 Your business can use that data to its advantage.

 Social listening is essential to a more precise and fuller understanding of your customers.
-You can understand the customer sentiment with social listening.
-That means you can see the good, bad, and ugly straight from the source.
+You can understand the customer sentiment with social listening, meaning you can see the good, bad, and ugly straight from the source.
 After implementing social listening, you’ll gain a precise understanding of customer sentiment towards your brand’s behavior online.
-For example, you can not only know how customers regard your brand in a crisis but also if your posts, responses, PR, and actions are meeting the issue with an adequate response.
+You can know how customers regard your brand in a crisis but also if your posts, responses, PR, and actions are meeting the issue with an adequate response.

 Effective social listening requires a well-thought-out strategy that will likely touch multiple parts of your organization.
 Follow these four steps to build a plan that’s right for your business and will help guide you toward success:

-Decide on keywords to track.
+Decide which keywords would be beneficial to track.
 Deciding on the end goal of your social listening strategy will help you to inform the keywords you should be tracking.
 According to Search Engine Watch, here are five keywords you should be tracking: